Kathy Bates

-Kathleen Doyle Bates (born June 28, 1948) is an American actress.
+Kathleen Doyle Bates (born June 28, 1948) is an American actress and director.
 Her work spans over five decades, and her accolades include an Academy Award, two Emmy Awards, and two Golden Globe Awards, in addition to nominations for a Tony Award and two BAFTA Awards.

 Born in Memphis, Tennessee, Bates studied theater at Southern Methodist University before moving to New York City to pursue an acting career.
 She landed minor stage roles before being cast in her first on-screen role in Taking Off (1971).
 Her first Off-Broadway stage role was in the play Vanities (1976).
 She garnered a nomination for the Tony Award Best Lead Actress in a Play for the Marsha Norman play 'night, Mother (1983), and won an Obie Award for her role in Terrence McNally's Frankie and Johnny in the Clair de Lune (1988).

 Bates won the Academy Award for Best Actress for portraying Annie Wilkes in the psychological thriller Misery (1990).
-She was further Oscar-nominated for her roles as a tough political operative in Primary Colors (1998), a free spirited neighbor in About Schmidt (2002), and the mother of a bombing suspect in Richard Jewell (2019).
+She was further Oscar-nominated for her roles as a tough political operative in Primary Colors (1998), a free-spirited neighbor in About Schmidt (2002), and the mother of a bombing suspect in Richard Jewell (2019).
 She has also acted in Fried Green Tomatoes (1991), Dolores Claiborne (1995), Titanic (1997), The Waterboy (1998), Revolutionary Road (2008), The Blind Side (2009), Midnight in Paris (2011), and Are You There God?
 It's Me, Margaret.
 (2023).

 On television, Bates received Primetime Emmy Awards for her performance as the Ghost of Charlie Harper in Two and a Half Men (2012) and for her portrayal of Delphine LaLaurie in American Horror Story: Coven (2013).
 She was also Emmy-nominated for her roles in The Late Shift (1996), Annie (1999), Six Feet Under (2003), Warm Springs (2005), Harry's Law (2011–2012), American Horror Story: Freak Show (2014), and American Horror Story: Hotel (2015).
-Since 2024, she portrays the titular lead in the CBS series Matlock, for which she was also nominated for an Emmy.
+Since 2024, she has portrayed the titular lead in the CBS series Matlock, for which she was also nominated for an Emmy.

 Outside of acting, Bates is also known for her advocacy.
 After undergoing a double mastectomy and developing lymphedema, Bates became a spokesperson for the Lymphatic Education & Research Network (LE&RN).

 Early life and education

-Bates was born in Memphis, Tennessee, the youngest of three daughters of mechanical engineer Langdon Doyle Bates of Tennessee and homemaker Bertye Kathleen (née Talbert) of McCormick County, South Carolina.
+Kathleen Doyle Bates was born on June 28, 1948, in Memphis, Tennessee, the youngest of three daughters of mechanical engineer Langdon Bates of Tennessee and homemaker Bertye Kathleen (née Talbert) of McCormick County, South Carolina.
 Her paternal grandfather Finis L. Bates was a lawyer and author.
 Her great-great-grandfather, an Irish immigrant to New Orleans, Louisiana, served as President Andrew Jackson's doctor.
 She graduated early from White Station High School (1965) and from Southern Methodist University (1969), where she studied theater and became a member of the Alpha Delta Pi sorority.
 She moved to New York City in 1970 to pursue an acting career.
 Bates is an alumna of the William Esper Studio for the performing arts in Manhattan, New York City.